This post may contain affiliate links. The full disclosure policy can be found here.

 13. Don’t miss the queues

-Even if you’re lucky enough to walk through the lines, make sure to go back when there actually is a line.
-This might seem like weird advice, but the queues for most of the rides at Universal are actually part of the experience.
-This is especially true in the Wizarding World of Harry Potter.
-There are so many small details that all true Harry Potter fans will really enjoy.
+Even if you’re lucky enough to walk through the lines, make sure to go back when there is a line.
+Waiting in line might seem like weird advice, but the queues for most of the rides at Universal are part of the experience.
+The details of the queue are particularly significant in the Wizarding World of Harry Potter.
+There are so many small details that all true Harry Potter fans will enjoy.